← Previous → Next Contents

 Known problems

-Lots of serious design problems were fixed in refactorings begining with version 2.7 (early 2004) and continuing through version 2.9.
+Lots of serious design problems were fixed in refactorings beginning with version 2.7 (early 2004) and continuing through version 2.9.
 Remaining minor problems:

 1. The interface with X11 is still weird, especially bootstrapping.